Tara-Cloud/aws-cdk-tutorial/README.md

 > :bulb:*Tip:* This application is serverless because it can be built and maintained without provisioning and maintaining servers.
 AWS abstracts away all server management.

-Maybe you like this serverless architecture a lot, and you know your team will want to deploy many similar architectures in the future.
-Or you may need to deploy your serverless application separately in several countries.
-Or maybe both.
-This sounds like a perfect use case for the AWS CDK!
-Below is an example of organizing your serverless web application into a CDK application using constructs, stacks, and apps.
+This serverless web application could easily be deployed using the AWS CDK.

 ![img](readme-assets/cdk_application_serverless_web_app_diagram.png)
 > :bulb:*Tip:* Apps, stacks, and constructs promote modularity and reuse.
-You could reuse the entire CDK application if you wanted to deploy a different website with the same architecture.
-You could reuse only the frontend stack if you just needed a static website with no data store or compute.
-If an individual construct is perfectly configured to meet your security requirements, your can plug that construct into countless other stacks and applications.

 ## CDK application lifecycle

-You are about to build your first CDK application!
-You will work with CDK using the command line interface.
 Familiarizing yourself with common CDK commands is a great way to familiarize yourself with the overall lifecycle of a CDK application.
 Take a moment to review the graphic below.
 These commands are the same for Windows, Linux, and macOS users.
 ![img](readme-assets/cdk_app_lifecycle.png)

-*\*note CloudFormation is out of scope for this tutorial but an important tool to familiarize yourself with to build infrastructure as code expertise.
+*\*CDK applications synthesize to files called CloudFormation templates. `cdk synth` is out of scope for this tutorial but will be covered in future courses.
 Check out the [CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to learn more.*

 ## Build a CDK app

 It's time to get hands-on and deploy your first CDK application!
 You will use the AWS CDK to configure and deploy a simple static S3 website hosted in the AWS cloud.
 > :bulb:*Tip:* Remember to review the list of pre-requisites at the beginning of the tutorial.

-> :bulb:*Tip:* If you get stuck you can see the code for the completed solution located in the `cdk_static_website_COMPLETED` directory within this repository.
+> :bulb:*Tip:* If you get stuck you can see the code for the completed solution located in the `cdk_static_website_COMPLETED/` directory within this repository.

 ## Step 1: Configure your development environment
 ### Install the AWS CDK toolkit
+Open your terminal or command line interface of choice.

 The AWS CDK Toolkit is a command-line utility that you will use to orchestrate your CDK applications.
 Windows, Mac, and Linux users can install the CDK Toolkit by running the following command:

 *Note: Windows users should run this command as an Administrator and Mac/Linux users should run this command using `sudo`*